Pumping at Night Tips and Hacks

-This is especially true when your baby actually starts sleeping through the night, and yet, here you are – pumping at 3am while everyone else in the household is sound asleep.
+This is especially true when your baby actually starts sleeping through the night.
+And yet, here you are, pumping at 3am while everyone else in the household is sound asleep.

-3 Reasons to Pump at Night
+Why You Need to Pump at Night

 - Allowing your breasts to go un-expressed for more than 4 hours at a time can lead to engorgement and potentially clogged milk ducts.

-- Prolactin levels tend to be the highest during these late night/early morning hours and so you may yield much more milk at night than during the day, which is an added benefit – especially if you struggle with low milk supply.
+- Prolactin levels tend to be the highest during these late night/early morning hours and so you may yield much more milk at night than during the day.
+Which is an added benefit, especially if you struggle with low milk supply.

-As you saw above, the benefits of maintaining your middle of the night pumping sessions are many and the consequences of not doing so can be dangerous to your health and detrimental to your milk supply.
+As you saw above, the benefits of maintaining your middle of the night pumping sessions are many and the consequences of not doing so can be dangerous to your health and detrimental to your milk supply!

 You not only have middle of the night feedings and diaper changes to do, but you are also clocking in multiple times a night for what feels like a factory job.